10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Curry 36 in Berlin Mustafa Gemuse Kebap

-Is it worth queueing?
-Definitely.
-Visiting Mustafa’s is not just about food, but the overall experience.
-I highly recommend you opt for “dürüm” (€9.8) which is served in a perfect laffa bread.
+Is it worth queueing for?
+They say yes, visiting Mustafa’s is not just about food, but the overall experience.
+But honestly, both times we joined the line we ended up heading to the nearby Curry 36 window and getting our food there.
+In case you’re set on trying the craft of Mustafa, go for “dürüm” (€9.1) which is served in a perfect laffa bread.
 There is a vegetarian option as well!

-Graffiti Walks
+Graffiti walks

 Graffiti Walks in Kreuzberg Graffiti Walks in Kreuzberg2